How To Fix a Ground Loop

 The solution is to be aware this situation can occur and mitigate it before you have trouble.
 Here are two infographics showing common scenarios and how to wire stuff up:

-In the above scenario, absolutely none of the outdoor shielded Ethernet cable is grounded inside your structure.
-It is isolated to the outside ground provided by your lightning/surge protector.
-This will isolate your inside network equipment.
-No, it will not protect you from a direct lightning strike, but some protection is better than nothing.
+In the above scenario, absolutely none of the outdoor shielded Ethernet cable is grounded inside the source structure.
+It is bonded to the ground provided at the remote structure.
+Using unshielded patch cables in the source structure will make sure that a ground loop is avoided.

 So, there you have it.
 This is how to avoid ground loops in two common scenarios.
 Of course there are more scenarios than the two I described above.
 When planning your network, judicious use of shielded Ethernet cable will serve you well.
 Be sure to use shielded where needed, and unshielded where needed.
 Both types of Ethernet cable have their place.
 Happy Networking!